 Today, Sadiq Sanjrani, once a little-known politician of Chaghi, calls the shots in Balochistan.
 It is said that it was at his ‘request’ to a senior intelligence official that Balochistan governor Amanullah Khan Yasinzai was appointed to his post.
 Sources in Quetta and Islamabad reveal that the current chief minister of Balochistan Quddoos Bizenjo is also appointed by Sadiq Sanjrani, replacing Jam Kamal, the former chief minister of Balochistan.
 The new Reko Diq deal with the Barrick Gold Company has been signed following the appointment of Quddoos Bizenjo as Balochistan’s chief minister.

 Despite the senate chairman’s pelf and privilege that is built upon the precious natural resources that lie beneath Saindak, the area and its main town remain an undeveloped backwater.
 Arz Barech complains that the Saindak project’s Corporate Social Responsiblity fund, instead of benefiting the locals, goes into the pockets of vested interests.
 Under Raziq’s watch, he says, it has been diverted to projects benefiting Naukundi, and even that hasn’t been released in full.
-8,000,000 rupees was released in the name of a mosque; 380 million rupees was allocated for a water pipeline from Gat to Naukundi, but the project failed because only 180 million rupees was spent on it.
-Similarly, 45 million rupees was allocated for putting up streetlights in Naukundi.
+Rs.
+8,000,000 was released in the name of a mosque; Rs.
+380 million was allocated for a water pipeline from Gat to Naukundi, but the project failed because only Rs.
+180 million was spent on it.
+Similarly, Rs.
+45m was allocated for putting up streetlights in Naukundi.
 Instead, Raziq proceeded to have four streetlights installed in front of his own house, stopping only after then chairman Naukundi union council, Arz Barech protested.
 After that, new streetlights were installed in the market.
-Even then only 20 million rupees out of 45 million rupees was spent.
+Even then only Rs.
+20 million out of Rs.
+45 million was spent.
 “The list of how he has embezzled local funds goes on and on,” exclaims Arz Muhammad.
 “We even wrote to NAB against these injustices long ago too.”

 Sources close to the Sanjranis know how generous the family can be when they want.
 Sadiq’s gift to Saudi Crown Prince Muhammad Bin Salman during his visit to Islamabad was a gold-plated machine gun.